ppossanzini/MapZilla/docs/source/Attribute-mapping.md

 For attribute-based maps, you can decorate individual members with additional configuration.
 Because attributes have limitations in C# (no expressions, for example), the configuration options available are a bit limited.

-Member-based attributes are declared in the `AutoMapper.Configuration.Annotations` namespace.
+Member-based attributes are declared in the `MapZilla.Configuration.Annotations` namespace.

 If the attribute-based configuration is not available or will not work, you can combine both attribute and profile-based maps (though this may be confusing).